 - any contracts are coming up for renewal or if you need to exercise any option to renew in this coming year;

-- should your insurance policies be reviewed to ensure they are appropriate and adequate for your current business operations;
+- your insurance policies need to be reviewed to ensure they are appropriate and adequate for your current business operations;

 - your trading terms are up to date, with the current copy provided to all customers;

 - there are any PPSR security interests registered over your business which may no longer be required, either because you have paid off hired equipment or no longer purchase goods from a particular supplier;